Skip to content

 Using a Local Build (Source)

-If you are developing GESF or installed from source:
+If you are developing GESF or installed from source, replace npx with a direct path to the built server:

 {